permutationlock/ztrait/README.md

 Using this library you can define traits and compile-time verify that types implement them.

-You can only "implement" traits by adding declarations to a type's definition, so it might be more accurate to call type classes or interfaces.
+You can only "implement" traits by adding declarations to a type's definition, so it might be more accurate to call them type classes or interfaces.

 **Note:** Duck-typing still works as usual, but trait verification runs first.
 The main value the library hopes to provide is nice error messages and